ibm-cloud-docs/databases-for-elasticsearch/dashboard-settings.md

 ## Setting the admin Password

-{{site.data.keyword.databases-for-etcd} is provisioned with a default admin user.
+{{site.data.keyword.databases-for-elasticsearch}} is provisioned with a default admin user.
 You can set or change the the admin password of your deployment by using _Update Password_.

 A new, randomly generated password appears, or you can type your own password into the field.
 To regenerate another password, click the icon to the right of the field.
 When you click *Update Password*, you are asked to confirm before the change is applied.